flux-framework/rfc/spec_6.rst

 A remote procedure call SHALL consist of one request message sent from a client to a server, and zero or more response messages sent from a server to a client.
-The client and server roles are not mutually-exclusive—​comms modules often act in both roles.
+The client and server roles are not mutually-exclusive—​ broker modules often act in both roles.

 ::